 The best way to determine if your dachshund is pregnant is with a blood test performed at the veterinarian. around two to three weeks after mating your vet will be able to know for sure if your dachshund is pregnant or not, this is done through either a blood test or an ultrasound test.
-There also some physical and behavioral signs that will let you know your dog is pregnant (these signs only start to show around 3 weeks into the pregnancy):
+Some physical and behavioral signs will let you know your dog is pregnant (these signs only start to show around 3 weeks into the pregnancy):

 - Enlarged nipples

 - Morning Sickness (dogs can also get morning sickness as humans do